JayaMhy/scvdp/README.md

+# SCVDP

-# AI and Blockchain Based Source Code Vulnerability Detection and Prevention System for Multi Party Software Development
+AI and Blockchain Based Source Code Vulnerability Detection and Prevention System for Multi Party Software Development

-Authors: Panchanan Nath, Jaya Rani Mushahary, Ujjal Roy, Maharaj Brahma and Pranav Kumar Singh.
+Authors: Panchanan Nath, Jaya Rani Mushahary, Ujjal Roy, Maharaj Brahma and Pranav Kumar Singh

+This code is for the paper titled **AI and Blockchain Based Source Code Vulnerability Detection and Prevention System for Multi Party Software Development** submitted to Journal of Computer and Electrical Engineering.

+> Paper is currently under review

 Usage: